Top of the page

 In most cases, you will be awake during the surgery.
 The doctor will put medicine in your eye to numb it.
 You may also get medicine to help you relax.
 Or you may get it to make you sleep during the surgery.

 Surgical tools are used to keep your eye open.
 You may feel some pressure in your eye.
 The doctor makes a small cut (incision) in your cornea.
 Then your cornea is removed.
 The doctor puts the new cornea over your eye and sews it into place.
-The stitches usually stay in place for 2 to 3 months.
-They are slowly removed over many months as the cornea heals.
+You will usually need to visit your doctor to have the stitches removed.
+The stitches may be removed all at once, or they may be slowly removed over months or years.

 This transplant takes about 1 hour.
 Most people go home on the day of the surgery.